rmunn/commandline-wiki-clone/HelpText Configuration.md

 HelpText retrieve  AssemblyAttributes values to show header and copyright in help.
 The next AssemblyAttributes should be set:

+If you are using assemblyinfo.cs, add the following lines:

 ```csharp
 [assembly: AssemblyTitle("Application Title")]